 1. Risk of Being Hit by a Car

 Just the other day, in a group created for grieving dog owners, I saw a post that grabbed my attention.
 The person was extremely upset when her dog was hit by a car right in front of her eyes.
 She kept her dog off-leash to wander one evening, thinking nothing of it, until her dog's final yelp reminded her how precious lives can be cut short in the blink of an eye.

 Of course, she couldn't get that final yelp out of her mind as she was replaying over and over the scene of her dog's final moments.
-"If only, I had her on leash," she remarked, guilt seeping through her words.
+"If only, I had her on a leash," she remarked, guilt seeping through her words.
 This is just one case of many.
 Countless dogs are hit by cars each year.
 It is difficult to find accurate statistics, considering that, not all dog owners seek veterinary care for their injured dogs and some dogs may be strays or lost dogs.

 Regardless, don't fall into the trap of thinking that your dog is "street smart" or that drivers will avoid your dog.
 Motorists have a hard time seeing dogs due to blind spots and drivers often spot the dog only once it's too late.
 And even if your off-leash dog doesn't end up being hit by a car, he can still wreak havoc in places with traffic.
 Nobody wants to run over a fleeting dog if they can do all they can to avoid him.
 Sometimes, in the effort of dodging a dog who is crossing the road, cars will collide leading to ugly, potentially fatal accidents.